orhun/git-cliff/website/docs/configuration/index.md

 ---
 sidebar_position: 4
 ---

 # Configuration

 **git-cliff** configuration file supports [TOML](https://github.com/toml-lang/toml) (preferred) and [YAML](https://yaml.org) formats.

+**git-cliff** will look for a configuration file first in the project directory, then in the global user directory.
+If no configuration file is found, **git-cliff** will use the default configuration values.

+## Project Configuration

+**git-cliff** will look for the following configuration files in this order:

+- `cliff.toml`
+- `.cliff.toml`
+- `.config/cliff.toml`

+If no configuration file is found in the current directory, it will search the parent directories.

+## User Configuration

 The configuration file is read from `$HOME/git-cliff/cliff.toml` if the file exists.
 This location depends on the platform, for example: